 IS IN GOOD HANDS

-At Live Oak Behavioral Health, our licensed psychologists thoughtfully treat individuals of every age.
+At Live Oak Behavioral Health, our licensed psychologists specialize in treating adults and elder adults seeking to improve their mental health.
 We offer diagnostic assessment and evidence-based psychotherapy for individuals, couples, and families.
 Our approach is patient-directed, goal-oriented, and time-limited.
 You will lead the way, and we can help you accomplish your goals.

 Our therapists work with both of you to rediscover the passion you once had by building communication, mutual respect and admiration, and finding new ways to connect.

 Our therapists work with your family to decrease distress and conflict, and improve communication and the patterns of interaction between family members.

 Our therapists work collaboratively with you to identify and accomplish the goals of your psychotherapy.

 Personality and personality pathology

 Dr. Daniel Paulson completed his PhD in Clinical Psychology at Wayne State University before relocating to central Florida in 2013.